-Make a Lego Friends outfit for your Lego-loving girl.
-A perfect gift for tweens or any girl who loves to build with Lego Friend sets.
+Make a LEGO Friends outfit for your LEGO-loving girl.
+A perfect gift for tweens or any girl who loves to build with LEGO Friend sets.

 My daughters are master builders.
 They love creating with Legos, especially with their dad.
 So a few years ago, when Lego came out with Lego Friends, my girls were ecstatic.
 The building sets were things they wanted to build (pet hospital, beauty parlor, restaurant) in colors they loved.
 Lots of pink, purple, and turquoise.
 Especially turquoise.
-They still use plenty of regular Lego bricks, but there are lots of Lego Friends pieces, people, and animals sprinkled in everywhere.
+They still use plenty of regular Lego bricks, but there are lots of Lego Friends pieces, people, and animals sprinkled everywhere.

 The Lego Friends have 5 main characters: Mia, Stephanie, Olivia, Emma, and Andrea.
 Both of my daughters have a favorite character, so I decided to make them outfits to match their favorite characters’ outfits.
-Mia is the animal lover of the Friends so she has a paw print and butterflies on her shirt.Olivia is the scientist and has pink and purple hearts on her shirt and a purple skirt.
+Mia is the animal lover of the Friends so she has a paw print and butterflies on her shirt.Olivia is a scientist and has pink and purple hearts on her shirt and a purple skirt.

 Lego Friends Outfits